New Roots Youth Garden Program

-The IRC Youth Food Justice Program teaches about nutrition and small scale organic growing while providing academic enrichment, mentoring, and job readiness training through garden programs at two high schools in the City Heights neighborhood of San Diego.
+The IRC New Rootd Youth Garden Program teaches about nutrition and small scale organic growing while providing academic enrichment, mentoring, and job readiness training through garden programs at two high schools in the City Heights neighborhood of San Diego.

 In partnership with Crawford and Hoover High Schools, the IRC offers one of the most innovative school gardening programs in the San Diego Unified School District.
 Located in dense, diverse, and low-income urban areas, our school garden programs pioneer field based projects that

 - provide a forum for youth to develop valuable life skills.

 Each year, the IRC facilitates 90 paid school semester length garden internships that are open to any student at Crawford or Hoover High School.
 The IRC Garden Club Interns are trained in organic gardening practices and sustainable agricultural principles such as

 - integrated pest management and organic control methods.

 In addition to gardening topics, participants are also introduced to life skills such as

 - financial literacy,